 BUILDING THE MODERN DAY SOLDIER | Darrin Henry

 David is in charge of REME recruitment and engagement and we are bursting with pride to say he is also a fellow St Helenian.
-Based at the REME Corps Headquarters, in MOD Lyneham, David is keen to encourage young people from all walks of life to consider British Army careers, including those from St Helena, hence an invite for ‘What The Saints Did Next’ to help spread the good word.
+Based at REME Headquarters, MOD Lyneham, David is keen to encourage young people from all walks of life to consider a career in the British Armed Forces, including those from St Helena.

 MOD Lyneham was previously RAF Lyneham.
 It’s huge with large aircraft hangers that have proved perfect as training centres.
 Concrete block maze-like partitions separate the various workshop style ‘classrooms.’

 We began by joining a group of potential recruits on a week long, ‘try-it-and-see’ type visit.
 They all wore coloured bibs reminding me a bit of sailors on the flight deck of an aircraft carrier.
 With exposure to each of the eight REME Corps trades, this hands-on tour would help the youngsters decide whether army apprenticeships and careers, in this unit in particular, is for them.

 The British Army REME Corps Armourer

 On benches in the Armourer section were rifles and small hand guns.
 Everyone got to handle the weapons under the guidance of experienced instructors.
 No live ammunition involved I’m pleased to say.

 Every unit of the army has weapons and they all depend on the Armourer (one of the eight REME trades) to ensure they are serviceable and ready to fight.
 From a gun to a tank to a helicopter, Armourers are responsible for the repair, inspection and modification of all weapons systems in the Army.